HowWhyWhenWhere Logo.

 > Free Travel Blog > The Monkeys and I!

 I first encountered wild monkeys in Singapore Woodlands Waterfront Park.
-I saw them there quite a few times, several years ago.
+I saw them there at least four times, a few years ago.
 They were very polite and well-behaved.
-I enjoyed observing them playing, chasing each other, flying around, going up and down the trees and they sometimes even tried to come very close to me but I backed off and they respected my space as I respected theirs.
+I enjoyed observing them playing, chasing each other, flying around, going up and down the trees and they sometimes even tried to come remarkably close to me, but I backed off and they respected my space as I respected theirs.

 Monkey at Woodlands Waterfront Park.

-Please note that you can get fined for feeding wild animals.
+Please note that you may incur a fine for feeding wild animals.
 By feeding them, you made them dependent on humans for food, instead of hunting for food suitable for their diets.

 In 2024, I decided to revisit our monkeys at Woodlands Waterfront Park.
-Unfortunately, I did not see any monkeys even though I visited that park and Admiralty Park a few times.
+Unfortunately, I did not see any monkeys even though I visited that park and Admiralty Park at least 3times.
 But for the first time, I saw a snake in Singapore!
 It was sliding to cross the pedestrian path within the Admiralty Park.

 Monkeys at Woodlands Waterfront Park.